You know you need to invest. You do know that, right?.

 Companies classified under this strategy are also showing a commitment to measure and report on their performance and impact so you can see if they are making any positive change or not.

 - It’s a way to try and have a positive impact on the world

 - It’s a way to try and align with your ethics

 - It’s a way to manage the likely risks and opportunities

 - It can get you started investing in the way you would like

 - It can be a more expensive way to invest as more active screening potentially needs to take place

-- Everyone agrees on no set ESG criteria, so what you think is ethical is not necessarily what someone else thinks is ethical.
+- There is no agreement on ESG criteria, so what you think is ethical is not necessarily what someone else thinks is ethical.

 - It can be trickier to choose the most important issue for you.